AdaCore/training_material/courses/fundamentals_of_ada/labs/230_interfacing_with_c.lab.rst

       + Seconds (floating point)

 -------------------------------------------------
-Interfacing with C++ Lab Solution - GNAT Studio
+Interfacing with C Lab Solution - GNAT Studio
 -------------------------------------------------

 To compile/link the C file into the Ada executable: